1958 United States Senate election in New Jersey: Declined

-The first Democratic candidate to announce was Hoboken mayor John Grogan, who entered the race on January 22, 1958, with the support of the Hudson County Democratic Organization.
-Another eight candidates, led by Harrison Williams and Thorn Lord, vied for establishment support and vowed to drop out in favor of the party choice.
-Finally, Meyner aide Joseph McLean also entered the race as an outsider candidate.
+The first Democratic candidate to announce was Hoboken mayor John Grogan, who announced his campaign the race on January 22, 1958, with the support of the powerful but fading Hudson County political machine.
+Hudson County typically accounted for 40 percent of the Democratic primary vote and had decided the Democratic nominee in every race for the past sixty years, but the machine was fading after boss Frank Hague failed to deliver the 1949 gubernatorial election for his preferred candidate.

+Another eight candidates, led by Harrison Williams and Thorn Lord, vied for the support of the state party establishment and vowed to drop out in favor of the party's choice.
+Meyner aide Joseph McLean also entered the race as an outsider candidate.